rjp0i/rjp0i.github.io/intro.Fall2019.md

 ### Using Github
 ### Step 0 - inspect this current repo
-* In a web browser, visit this repo: [https://github.com/rjp0i/git-intro](https://github.com/rjp0i/git-intro)
+* In a web browser, visit this [https://github.com/rjp0i/git-intro]repo
 * We are in the github interface:
   1. upper left corner: notebook icon next to rjp0i/git-intro  (a repo)
   2. big green button on the right hand side (down a little) says "Clone or Download" (how to get the files)